mawiseman/mawiseman.github.io/_posts/2020-04-22-document-software-using-c4model-and-plantuml.markdown

 The process to generate these documents with PlantUML is really simple.

-1. Include a reference to the appropriate C4-PlantUML extension from [RicardoNiepel](https://github.com/RicardoNiepel/C4-PlantUML) at the top of our document
+1. Include a reference to the appropriate C4-PlantUML extension from [RicardoNiepel](https://github.com/RicardoNiepel/C4-PlantUML) at the top of our document.

 | Level | C4-PlantUML reference|
 | - | - |